cau-riken/zaviewer/README.md

 The script expects a set of slice images (single axis with only 1 layer) as minimal input.

-If several layer are defined :
+If several layers are defined :

 * Within a specific axis, every layers must contains the same number of slice images.
 * All slice images of a specific axis/layer must have same size.